 It works in pretty much the exact same way as mil except multiple millions are millones and ‘one million’ requires the article.
 So let’s take a big number a break it down:

 sesenta y cinco millones quinientos ochenta mil cuatrocientos treinta y cinco

 sesenta y cinco (sixty-five) + millones (millions) + quinientos ochenta (five hundred and eighty) + mil (thousand) + cuatrocientos (four hundred) + treinta y cinco (thirty-five)

 65, 580, 435. 🙂

-Here’s some general advice that will help you retain Spanish vocabulary, including numbers.
+Here’s some general advice that will help you retain Spanish numbers and other vocabulary.

 The temptation is always to try and memorize them as lists.

 This is intimidating to most people and frankly a terrible way to learn anything.

 In fact, just looking at all these tables of numbers is probably making you think: